Catherine Oranchak / Landscape Architect

 With Sasaki Associates for the US Army Corps of Engineers and the Cincinnati Park Board

 The proposed thirty-one acre park sits prominently on the banks of the Ohio River within downtown Cincinnati.
 It is bisected by the historic Roebling Bridge; flanked by the Paul Brown Stadium to the west and the Great American Ballpark to the east.
-The park design springs from the existing street grid pattern reconnecting the city to its waterfront.
+The park design springs from the existing street grid pattern and reconnects the city to its waterfront.

 Awards: